-- EU4Energy is a 5-year (2016-2021) EU-funded programme working to support evidence-based energy policy and decision making in the areas of energy security, energy markets and sustainable development in 11 focus countries - Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Tajikistan, Turkmenistan, Uzbekistan and Ukraine.
-The IEA is responsible for the programme's energy-data management and data use in policy design. - The OLADE database was used for several Non-OECD Americas countries. - The UN database was the only source of information for time series of the countries not listed individually and included in the regions Other Africa, Other non-OECD Americas and Other non-OECD Asia.
+EU4Energy is a 5-year (2016-2021) EU-funded programme working to support evidence-based energy policy and decision making in the areas of energy security, energy markets and sustainable development in 11 focus countries - Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Tajikistan, Turkmenistan, Uzbekistan and Ukraine.
+The IEA is responsible for the programme's energy-data management and data use in policy design.

+The OLADE database was used for several Non-OECD Americas countries.

+The UN database was the only source of information for time series of the countries not listed individually and included in the regions Other Africa, Other non-OECD Americas and Other non-OECD Asia.
 It was also used in a number of other countries as a complementary data source.

-• Energy Sub-Saharan Africa is a 4-year (2019-2023) EU-DEVCO funded programme aimed to create sustainable and inclusive economic growth in selected sub-Saharan African countries through energy sector transitions towards lowcarbon and climate-resilient energy systems based in renewable energy, while delivering universal and affordable energy access.
-This will be achieved by helping the selected sub-Saharan African countries to develop enhanced energy statistics and energy modelling capabilities, to improve tracking against energy-related NDCs, SDGs, and other policy goals, as well as longterm energy planning.
-Up to date, Senegal, Benin and Ethiopia have officially adhered to the programme but a total of ten countries will be provided with support over its course.
+Energy Sub-Saharan Africa is a 4-year (2019-2023) EU-INTPA funded programme aimed to create sustainable and inclusive economic growth in selected sub-Saharan African countries through energy sector transitions towards low-carbon and climate-resilient energy systems based in renewable energy, while delivering universal and affordable energy access.
+This will be achieved by helping the selected sub-Saharan African countries to develop enhanced energy statistics and energy modelling capabilities, to improve tracking against energy-related NDCs, SDGs, and other policy goals, as well as long-term energy planning.
+The ten countries that have adhered to the programme are Benin, Democratic Republic of the Congo, Ethiopia, Ghana, Kenya, Nigeria, Rwanda, Senegal, Uganda and Zambia.